Goran Ivanišević: Career

 On 10 July 2001, Ivanišević received a hero's welcome in his home city of Split where a crowd of over 150,000 led by local and state dignitaries greeted him at the central harbor, with a parade of boats and fireworks, topped off by Ivanišević himself taking off his clothes and jumping into the sea.
-Later that year he received the BBC Sports Personality of the Year Overseas Personality Award.
+Later that year he received the BBC Overseas Sports Personality of the Year Award.

-The 2001 Wimbledon title was the last of Ivanišević's career.
+The 2001 Wimbledon title was the last tournament win of Ivanišević's career.
 He temporarily retired in 2002 due to shoulder surgery.
 He returned to tennis sparingly in the following years but, in 2004, retired after a third-round loss to Lleyton Hewitt at Wimbledon, held on the Centre Court, the scene of his greatest triumph.

-In 2005, he was part of Croatian Davis Cup team that won Davis Cup.
+In 2005, he was part of the Croatian Davis Cup team that won the Davis Cup, although he did not play.

 Football

 Ivanišević played football for the Croatian team Hajduk Split in 2001.
 A supporter of English team West Bromwich Albion, he became a fan after the Midland club's escape from Premiership relegation in 2005.
 He wore an Albion shirt whilst warming up prior to the 2006 BlackRock Masters final and finally watched his first match in December 2011, as West Bromwich Albion played Queens Park Rangers at Loftus Road.

 Ivanišević also participated in an exhibition match of the Croatian national team of 1998 versus the International football stars on 7 October 2002 in Zagreb.
 It was the last career match of Croatian midfielder and team captain Zvonimir Boban.
 Ivanišević scored the goal for 1–1 (the game ended 2–1 for the International stars).